For the baba ganoush

 The root of a member of the mustard family, radishes have a peppery flavour and a crisp, crunchy…

 Cover the hob in tin foil for ease of cleaning then put each aubergine on a single gas hob and cook, turning occasionally with tongs until the aubergines are completely charred and collapsed, this will take 10–15 mins.
 Alternatively, heat the grill to its highest setting, lay the aubergines on a baking tray and cook, turning occasionally, for 30 mins to achieve the same effect.
-While the aubergine is cooking, prep the vegetables.
+While the aubergine is cooking, prep the vegetables if using.

 Allow the aubergines to cool slightly then scoop out the soft flesh into a colander.
 Leave to drain for 30 mins to remove any excess water then blitz the aubergine along with the other baba ganoush ingredients and some seasoning in a food processor to however smooth or chunky you like.